jthack/hydeout/_posts/2023-09-12-parenting-hacks-part-2.md

 As a parent, we have to parent with a specific outcome in mind or we'll lose our way.
 There are two types of desired outcomes: short-term and long-term.

 ### Desired Long-term Outcomes
-The desired long-term outcomes are the most important as they guide all our behavior.
+The desired long-term outcomes are the most important as they can guide all parenting behavior.
 These vary family to family, but I've put a few here.
 - I want my kids to know they were loved, are loved, and trust that they will always be loved by me.
 - I want my kids to be physically, emotionally, and spiritually healthy.